AST 2 Rockies Course? Grab a Seat.

 • ACCOMMODATION:

 For those wishing to be more centrally based, we suggest seeking accommodation in Lake Louise.
 This often will save upwards of 2hrs of driving per day on the Field Day segments of the course.
-For accommodation in Banff and Canmore, we've included a selection of our favourites, owned and operated by our Guests, Friends & local Guides.
+For accommodation in Banff and Canmore, we've included a selection of our favourites, owned and operated by our Guests, Friends & Local Guides.

 • TRIP FOOD & MEAL PROGRAMS: